Reno Car Accident Lawyers

 If you have medical payment coverage on your own auto policy, it is important to exhaust this coverage first.
 If you are in a car accident and your health insurance pays for your medical bills, we will have to reimburse your health insurance out of your settlement.
 However, we do not have to reimburse your auto insurance company for the money it pays toward your bills.

 If You Cannot Afford Treatment, We Can Help

 With our contingency fee arrangement, our firm takes no fee unless your win your case, so there are no out-of-pocket costs to worry about.
-If you’ve been severely injured in a car accident, let our attorneys hold those at fault responsible and help you get the care you need.
+If you’ve been severely injured in a car accident, let our Reno car accident attorneys fight to hold those at fault responsible and help you get the care you need.
 You cannot take back your injuries, but you can take back your future.

 Serving Reno, Carson City, Sparks & Northern Nevada

 Whether you were sideswiped by a drunk driver or rear-ended by a texting teen, Viloria, Oliphant, Oster & Aman L.L.P. can help you work to get the medical treatment and compensation you need and deserve.
 We offer free initial consultations and can meet with you on weekends or in the evening upon request.
 Our firm offers legal services in both English and Spanish.